Threetangle in the XY-model class with a non-integrable field background: General properties of optimal decompositions for real states of rank two

-Usually, only one or two pure states are known together with the parameter $p$ of the mixed state on the $z$-axis.
-It is then slightly more tedious calculating the respective variables though one could in principle obtain them via the theorem of implicit functions.
-We have not chosen this part and preferred to solve the linear algebraic geometric equations instead.
-The result for setting $\phi_2=0$ is \beq p_2(p_1,\phi_1;p)=p_1+(p-p_1)\frac{(p_1-p)(2p_1-1)+2p_1(1-p_1)\cos^2 \phi_1+\sqrt{(p_1-p)^2+4p(1-p)p_1(1-p_1)\cos^2 \phi_1}}{2((p_1-p)^2+p_1(1-p_1)\cos^2 \phi_1)} \eeq
+Usually, only one or two pure states are known (from the solutions for the zero-polytope) together with the parameter $p$ of the mixed state on the $z$-axis.
+A laborious way is calculating the respective variables via the theorem of implicit functions.
+We have not chosen this path and preferred to solve the convex and hence linear algebraic geometric equations instead which result from the vector form of the states.
+Setting $\phi_2=0$, the result is \begin{widetext} \beq p_2(p_1,\phi_1;p)=p_1+(p-p_1)\frac{(p_1-p)(2p_1-1)+2p_1(1-p_1)\cos^2 \phi_1+\sqrt{(p_1-p)^2+4p(1-p)p_1(1-p_1)\cos^2 \phi_1}}{2((p_1-p)^2+p_1(1-p_1)\cos^2 \phi_1)} \eeq \end{widetext} Next, for the evaluation of $(2,2)$ from $(2,1)$ decompositions for given $p_1$, $\phi_1$, and $p$ the ratios of the following quantities are kept fixed (see Fig.~\ref{fig:intersectinglines}): $x_1/(2|p_1-p|)=x_2/(2|p_2-p|)=x'_2/(2|p'_2-p|)$ with $y'_2=\pm\sqrt{4p'_2(1-p'_2)-{x'}_2^2}$.
+These have to be substituted in $m_2(p_1,\phi_1;p'_2,\phi'_2)$ where $x'_2=2\sqrt{p'_2(1-p'_2)}\cos \phi'_2$.